 Tofu is delicate!
 Metal spoon will do more damage to the tofu texture.
 Use a wooden spoon.

-3. Make Tofu Breading
+3. Make the Fried Tofu Breading

 - Combine wet tofu with cornstarch: Add tofu pieces to a bowl with cornstarch breading.
 Gently stir to coat.

-4. Pan Fry Until Crispy
+4. Pan Fry Tofu Until Crispy

 - Preheat oil: Swirl half the olive oil or toasted sesame oil onto preheated skillet.
 It should be hot enough to make tofu sizzle right away.